Terrorism in Bangladesh: Initial responses during military and BNP regimes

-During the military regimes of Ziaur Rahman (1975–1981) and Hussain Muhammad Ershad (1982–1990), large-scale organized Islamist terrorism had not manifested; thus, counter-terrorism efforts were primarily directed at leftist insurgent and separatist movements rather than emerging Islamist networks.
+During the military regimes of Ziaur Rahman (1975–1981) and Hussain Muhammad Ershad (1982–1990), large-scale organized Islamist terrorism had not manifested; thus, counter-terrorism efforts were primarily directed at leftist insurgents, criminal and separatist movements rather than emerging Islamist networks.
 To consolidate power following the assassination of Sheikh Mujibur Rahman, Ziaur Rahman adopted various Islamization policies to bolster political support, including removing secularism from the constitution in 1977, inserting Islamic phrases such as "Bismillah-ar-Rahman-ar-Rahim," and granting legitimacy to previously banned religion-based political parties that had collaborated with Pakistan during the 1971 Liberation War.
 These measures facilitated the return and integration of Bangladeshi Mujahideen who had fought against the Soviets in Afghanistan, leading to the formation of groups such as Harkat-ul-Jihad al-Islami Bangladesh (HuJI-B) in 1992.
 At that time, no specific bans or crackdown operations were conducted targeting these proto-Islamist elements.

 Ershad continued this trend by declaring Islam the state religion through a constitutional amendment in 1988, thereby further embedding Islamist influence in governance and education.
 At that time, security forces prioritized suppressing threats from communist and regional autonomy movements, such as in the Chittagong Hill Tracts, over emerging jihadi ideology.
 In the absence of specific counter-terrorism legislation, responses relied on ordinary penal codes and military intelligence, and documented actions against Islamist precursors were minimal.

 During the regimes of the Bangladesh Nationalist Party (BNP), particularly Khaleda Zia's 1991–1996 and 2001–2006 terms, Islamist terrorism further escalated due to their alliance with Islamist parties such as Jamaat-e-Islami.
 These parties were partners in the coalition government and provided electoral support.

 As BNP officials provided tacit protection to militants in exchange for political loyalty, Jama'atul Mujahideen Bangladesh (JMB), formed around 1998–2000, expanded unchecked in the early 2000s, recruiting members through madrasas and carrying out low-level extortion and assassinations.
 This leniency led to the unchecked growth of networks responsible for grenade attacks on political targets, such as the 2004 attack on an Awami League rally; however, effective measures were taken only after the situation had deteriorated.

-A strategic shift occurred following JMB's nationwide serial bombings on August 17, 2005, in which over 450 low-capacity explosive devices were detonated across 63 districts, leaving two dead and dozens injured.
+A strategic shift occurred following JMB's nationwide serial bombings on 17 August 2005, in which over 450 low-capacity explosive devices were detonated across 63 districts, leaving two dead and dozens injured.
 This compelled the BNP government to ban JMB and HuJI-B in October 2005 under existing emergency powers.
 Subsequent operations resulted in the arrest of leaders such as JMB chief Shaykh Abdur Rahman and Siddique ul-Islam (Bangla Bhai) in late 2005, with trials and executions carried out under the Caretaker administration of 2007–2008.
 But critics note that these measures were reactive and influenced by international pressure, rather than being part of a proactive strategy.